 Both the heating and cooling phases of the process are governed by the equation of conservation of energy.
-The heat source is the energy input from the laser beam, that moves according to a userdefined scanning path (Figure 3.2).
+The heat source is the energy input from the laser beam, that moves according to the userdefined scanning path.
 The laser is very concentrated and melts the surronding particles (melt pool).